lianadanae/Train-Scheduler/README.md

 Firebase Assignment - Train Scheduler

-Overview
+## Overview
-In this assignment, you'll create a train schedule application that incorporates Firebase to host arrival and departure data.
-Your app will retrieve and manipulate this information with Moment.js.
+Create a train schedule application that incorporates Firebase to host arrival and departure data.
+The app will retrieve and manipulate this information with Moment.js.
 This website will provide up-to-date information about various trains, namely their arrival times and how many minutes remain until they arrive at their station.

-Setup

-We'll leave that up to you -- however you like.
-Just make sure you're using Firebase to store data, GitHub to backup your project, and GitHub Pages to host your finished site.

-Instructions
+## Instructions

 Make sure that your app suits this basic spec: